roads/psixy/README.md

 ## Authors
 * Brett D. Roads
-* Michael C. Mozer
-* Bradley C. Love
 * See also the list of contributors who participated in this project.

 ## What's in a name?
-The name PsiXy (pronounced *sigh x y*) is meant to serve as shorthard for *psychological category learning*.
+The name PsiXy (pronounced *sigh x y*) is meant to serve as shorthand for *psychological category learning*.
 The greek letter Psi is often used to represent the field of psychology.
 The matrix variable **X** and vector variable **y** are often used in machine learning to denote a set of input features and labels respectively.

 ## Licence
 This project is licensed under the Apache Licence 2.0 - see the LICENSE.txt file for details.